Ever wonder what essential pieces of information you need on your photography website? Here’s a checklist of our six must-haves!

 Every photography website needs a portfolio where your clients can see your work.
 In order to not overwhelm your potential client, or bog down your website, so keep it to your best 10-15 images.
 This allows you to really curate and showcase your very best work.
 Constantly updating your portfolio keeps things fresh and means you’re always improving your site!
 It’s a win all around!

 Ok, I wouldn’t say this is a necessity, but testimonials establish a bit more credibility.
 After every session, paid or not, ask that your clients leave a review on your Facebook, or email on directly to you.
 I find that when you deliver a great client experience, people are more than willing to help by writing a 30-second review.
 Throw those up on your website!
 You can always add or remove as you get more.
-For more tips on getting more photography clients, read this in-depth tutorial!
+Read this in-depth tutorial for tips on getting more photography clients!

 6. A Blog